 You should not worry, you cannot be too perfect for your children and you don’t need to be their hero to be a good parent.
 Sometimes the hero will be your brother, your mother, your husband, a TV star, a guitar player or a complete stranger who has pretty hair and it does not matter.

-If you intend to convey your knowledge and to listen to him, your child will get from you what is most important.
-He will get the most of your life experience while learning from the events of his own.
+If you intend to convey your knowledge and to listen to him or her, your child will get from you what is most important: they will get the most of your life experience while learning from the events of their own lives.
 It’s a classic, the student will eventually surpass the master and you will proudly witness it.
+You don’t need to be your children’s heroes for them to look up to you – so always do your best as parents to set the right examples.